BBQ & Grilling Tips

 as it is on the outside.
 Unless you are searing a steak

-you need to BBQ at a lower temperature for a longer time.
+you need to cook at a lower temperature for a longer time.

 Hotter temperatures for less time makes for unattractive

-and poorly cooked BBQ food.
-This allows the meat to cook
+and poorly cooked food.
+Using lower temperatures and longer times for most grill cooking allows the meat to cook

 Spend a minute and look up some cooking times and know